geosolutions-it/MapStore2/docs/user-guide/import.md

 <img src="../img/import/local-files-added.jpg" class="ms-docimage" style="max-width:300px;"/>

 !!! warning
-    Currently is not possible to read the Attribute Table of the imported vector files and for this reason the [Layer Filter](filtering-layers.md), the [Attribute Table](attributes-table.md) and the creation of [Widgets](widgets.md) is not allowed for those layers.
+    Currently is not possible to read the [Attribute Table](attributes-table.md) of the imported vector files and for this reason also the [Layer Filter](filtering-layers.md) and the creation of [Widgets](widgets.md) are not allowed for those layers.